Those Who Helped Us Along

 Katy Hutchinson - Boleh Project Coordinator

-I am the Project Coordinator for the Boleh Project and I manage the project on a day to day basis on behalf of the Trustees, I am the main contact for all things Boleh.
+Katy was the Project Coordinator for the Boleh Project and managed the project on a day to day basis on behalf of the Trustees.
+For a long time, Katy was the main contact for all things Boleh.

-I joined the Royal Navy straight from School where I served for 5 years; I then went on to do voluntary work in Zimbabwe where I worked on a Lion rehabilitation programme.
-I have also travelled across South East Asia, while training for my divemaster qualification in Scuba Diving.
-My most recent roles include Business Support Manager for BAE Systems and Corporate Fundraising for a Hampshire Charity.
+Katy joined the Royal Navy straight from School where she served for 5 years; then went on to do voluntary work in Zimbabwe where she worked on a Lion rehabilitation programme.
+Katy has also travelled across South East Asia, while training for her divemaster qualification in Scuba Diving.
+Katy's previous roles included Business Support Manager for BAE Systems and Corporate Fundraising for a Hampshire Charity.

-I am completely inspired by Boleh and enjoy sharing the story with those wishing to get involved in the project.
+Katy says she is completely inspired by Boleh and enjoys sharing the story with those wishing to get involved in the project.

 Dave Reason - Shipwright

-I'm Dave Reason, Shipwright on the Boleh Project, I served my apprenticeship in Portsmouth Naval Base from 1967-1973, since then I have worked as a boatbuilder on both old and new boats in most of the local firms.
+Dave served his apprenticeship in Portsmouth Naval Base from 1967-1973, since then he has worked as a boatbuilder on both old and new boats in most of the local firms.

-I started with the Boleh Project at the beginning of April 2013, and I think it is a very worthwhile project; especially helping out with the apprentices, who are able to work on a one off boat and learn skills not often used these days.
+Dave started with the Boleh Project at the beginning of April 2013, and considers it a very worthwhile project; especially when he helped out with the apprentices, who are able to work on a one off boat and learn skills not often used these days.

 Carl Standley - Shipwright

-Following an apprenticeship at Camper and Nicholsons in Gosport, Carl has gone on to spend the last 13 years dedicating his career to the boatbuilding industry.
-He joins the Boleh Project from his most recent position at the small boat section of BAE Systems where he was responsible for the constructions of RIBs and other watercraft.
+Following an apprenticeship at Camper and Nicholsons in Gosport, Carl has gone on to dedicate his career to the boatbuilding industry.
+He joined the Boleh Project from his most recent position at the small boat section of BAE Systems where he was responsible for the constructions of RIBs and other watercraft.